Best Airline Credit Cards for Travel Nuts

 Southwest offers one of the best credit cards for domestic travel.
 Unlike other airlines, Southwest’s reward system isn’t based off miles you need to redeem for tickets, and it’s not distance-based, either.
 Instead, Southwest uses a structure that prices its awards based on whatever the going cash rate is, so whether fares are high or low, the rewards follow suite.
 This revenue-based system works well for U.S. travelers.

 This credit card will also earn you 2 points per dollar spent on Southwest, and 1 point on anything else.
-Domestic use for Southwest’s card is best because it will charge you 3% as a foreign-transaction fee.
-Annually, you will receive 3,000 points every year you are a card-holding member.
+Domestic use for Southwest’s card is best because it’ll charge you 3% as a foreign-transaction fee.
+Annually, you will receive 3,000 points every year you’re a card-holding member.
 It has a yearly fee of $69, which relatively speaking isn’t so bad for a branded airline credit card.

 The Delta Lineup: Gold Delta SkyMiles Credit Card from American Express & Delta Reserve Credit Card